 At the time that the rehabilitation agreement has been submitted to the court for validation, there are two types of provisional protection.
 First of all, there is a provisional protection granted to the debtor automatically (i.e., the protection is granted directly by the law and no court decision is required) and it is limited to the measures that are listed on article 50 of the law 4738/2020 (see below par.
 2.2.2).
-Secondly, an additional, parallel protection may be granted as an injunction with a court decision (and a provisional order), exactly as the above mentioned protection granted before the conclusion of the rehabilitation agreement (see above paras 2.1.1-2.1.2)
+Secondly, an additional, parallel protection (i.e. additional to the measures that apply automatically) may be granted as an injunction with a court decision (and a provisional order), exactly as the above mentioned protection granted before the conclusion of the rehabilitation agreement (see above paras 2.1.1-2.1.2)